mageni/mageni/README.md

 - You have an active role in preserving the software that you use
 - Access to CompTIA PenTest+ Professionals to help you achieve your goals.

+## Framework
+Mageni uses Laravel, the best existing PHP framework, as the foundation framework and Module package for the web interface.

 ## CompTIA PenTest+ Certification
 Mageni is developed by certified CompTIA PenTest+ Professionals.
 CompTIA PenTest+ is for cybersecurity professionals tasked with penetration testing and vulnerability management, is compliant with ISO 17024 standards and approved by the US DoD.